 1. Prioritize time-critical activities with a list.

-Use past documentation/experiences to help you apply a duration for each repair.
-Analyze where/why overruns occurred and what you can do to avoid them this time.
+To begin with, use past documentation/experiences to help you apply a duration for each repair.
+Then analyze where/why overruns occurred and what you can do to avoid them this time.

 - The equipment/system needing service.